 The future of the hemp industry—particularly in the United States—is bright, and as the rights of industrial hemp farmers continue to increase nationwide, it seems such a future will continue to grow brighter.
 In the states that have already legalized the full cultivation of hemp and hemp-derived products, the industry has been among the fastest growing.
 Farmers are realizing they can acquire a greater yield per acre than seemingly any other crop of its kind, investors are realizing these businesses are presenting an unprecedented return on investment, and researchers are realizing the presence of seemingly limitless new opportunities.

 Hemp—native to North America—has perhaps a greater variety of uses than any other plant.
-Specifically, the use of CBD (a non-psychoactive component of industrial hemp) is believed to be able to treat a variety of ailments without causing patients to feel “high”.
-As discussed, the medical possibilities presented by the controlled manipulation of cannabinoids in the human body are tremendous.
+Specifically, the use of CBD (a non-psychoactive component of industrial hemp) is believed to have a wide range of benefits without causing a “high”.
+As discussed, the possibilities presented by the controlled manipulation of cannabinoids in the human body are tremendous.
 But beyond this, hemp is an industrially useful plant as well.
 Hemp can be used as an industrial fiber that can be used to produce rope, cloth, paper, and numerous other products, and as more farmers begin focusing on hemp crops to be used for medical purposes, the demand for industrial grade hemp is expected to increase as well.

 The industry trends simply do not lie; each year, the demand for hemp-derived products, hemp clones, and hemp derivatives continue to exponentially increase.
 The full legalization of hemp products has been opening a new door that it seems possesses too much momentum to be closed anytime soon.
 The world is changing, as it has before, and will continue to do, and the future is one that will indeed be much greener—in every conceivable sense of the word.